 - Click OK.
 Select the option to Import project from external model, and select Maven.

 - Don’t change the default values shown.
 Click Next.

 - Under Select Maven projects to import, click select the project and click Next.

 - Select the project SDK to use.
 JDK v.1.7.0_80 is the minimum required version.
 If the JDK you want to use does not appear, click the sign to add it.
 Click Next.
 Select the version of the JDK you have installed on your machine and that you plan to use with IntelliJ.

 Generate the project sources

-Add the environment variables for your platform, Windows, UNIX, or Mac.
+- If you are working with Adobe PDF Library 15, add the environment variables for your platform, Windows, UNIX, or Mac.
+For APDFL 18, these do not apply, and you can skip to step 12.
 Click next to the Environment variables field.